Skip to main content

 1

-Understand the relationship between recombination and nondisjunction: Recombination during meiosis is crucial for proper chromosome segregation.
-Errors in recombination can lead to nondisjunction, resulting in trisomy.
+Understand the relationship between recombination and nondisjunction: Recombination during meiosis is a critical process that ensures proper segregation of homologous chromosomes.
+Errors in recombination can lead to nondisjunction, where chromosomes fail to separate properly, resulting in trisomy (an extra chromosome).

 Video duration: